News and events

 Last November, the second series of MakeHealth prototyping sessions took place in Amsterdam.
 In these sessions we set out to see if we could develop meaningful bottom-up health-challenge solutions.
 Each week, several teams worked on finding these solution for a healthcare challenge.
 In each team at least one member had some kind of personal connection with the challenge at hand.
 The sessions have ended after november, but the teams haven’t been sitting still.

-Team Odyschrift, initiated by Alle van Meeteren, is one of these teams, and since november the team members have been gradually improving the prototype.
+Team Odyschrift, initiated by Alle van Meeteren, is one of these teams, and since November the team members have been gradually improving the prototype.
 They are developing an interface through which a young girl with motor impairment can navigate and select different options in a way that fits her situation and motor skill.
-The girl in this case is Alle’s handicapped granddaughter.
+The girl in this case is Alle’s disabled granddaughter.

 When seeing how skilled she was in handling the joystick of her electric wheelchair, but also noticing how much trouble she had handeling keyboards and buttons, Alle started wondering if the joystick itself could serve as an input device for many more things.
 He envisions that just the joystick could later even be enough to enable her to actually write.